Conductor-discriminant inequality for hyperelliptic curves in odd residue characteristic: Introduction

-\begin{corollary} Let $X$ be a hyperelliptic curve of genus $g \geq 1$ over a discretely valued field $K$ with perfect residue field of characteristic not equal to $2$.
+As a corollary to Theorem~\ref{Preduce}, we prove this inequality for \emph{all} cases away from residue characteristic $2$. \begin{corollary} Let $X$ be a hyperelliptic curve of genus $g \geq 1$ over a discretely valued field $K$ with perfect residue field of characteristic not equal to $2$.
 Let $\Delta_{X/K}$ be the minimal discriminant of $X$ and let $\Art(X/K)$ denote the Artin conductor of the minimal regular model of $X$.
-Then $-\Art(X/K) \leq \Delta_{X/K}$. \end{corollary} \begin{proof} We may assume that $K$ is strictly Henselian, since the invariants in (\ref{Econddiscineq}) are constant under unramified base change and regular models satisfy \'{e}tale descent.
-In particular, the residue field $k$ of $K$ is algebraically closed.
+Then $-\Art(X/K) \leq \Delta_{X/K}$. \end{corollary} \begin{proof} We may assume that $K$ is Henselian, since the invariants in (\ref{Econddiscineq}) are constant under unramified base change and regular models satisfy \'{e}tale descent.